The invention of piano has already come a long way since around 500 years in the past.

 • A big space of a room is required when you decide to buy an acoustic piano.
 They weigh at the range of 450 _ 1000 lbs.

-• Usually, acoustic pianos that can be availed at a low price is not worth to buy since they have a lot of defects.
+• Low priced acoustic pianos are not worth to buy since they have a lot of defects.

 Great acoustic pianos are always highly priced.